kiram15/cs435/README.md

 # cs435 - Big Data

-## PA0
-Basic WordCount MapReduce program to verify our Hadoop was set up correctly.

 ## PA1
 Generates the following unigram profiles (from a 1G dataset of Wikipedia articles) using MapReduce: